AMD Ryzen 9 9950X vs Intel Core i5-12600K

 Which one is better?

-The AMD Ryzen 9 9950X is the better buy for most people - its 16 cores and 32 threads crush the Intel Core i5-12600K's 10 cores for productivity tasks.
+The AMD Ryzen 9 9950X is the better buy for most users - its 16 cores and 5.7 GHz boost clock crush the Intel Core i5-12600K's 10 cores and 4.9 GHz.
+That said, grab the Intel if you want to save money while enjoying excellent gaming performance - it's lighter on the wallet and still packs plenty of power.

 Who should buy each?

-Choose the AMD Ryzen 9 9950X if: you need top-tier performance for video editing, you run heavy multitasking workloads, or you plan to future-proof your build with extensive upgrades.
+Choose the AMD Ryzen 9 9950X if: you need top-tier performance for content creation, you run heavy multitasking applications, or you want to future-proof your setup with advanced features.

 Conclusion